Cardiology Nurse: Salary, Job Duties and Requirements

 Salaries for Cardiology Nurses

-The U.S. Bureau of Labor Statistics doesn't maintain data specifically for cardiology nurses.
-However, it reported that, as of May 2009, the median annual wage of registered nurses in general was $63,750 (www.bls.gov).
-The lowest-paid tenth earned under $43,970, while the highest-paid earned over $93,700.
+The U.S. Bureau of Labor Statistics (BLS) doesn't maintain data specifically for cardiology nurses.
+However, it reported that, as of May 2012, the median annual wage of registered nurses in general was $65,470 (www.bls.gov).
+The lowest-paid 10% earned around $45,000 or less per year, while the highest-paid 10% earned over $94,000 annually at that time.
 Wages vary with level of education and experience.

-Nurses in employment services and surgical hospitals tended to make more on average than nurses in private practice or in-home services.
-Job opportunities all across the nursing field were expected to be excellent due to the limited number of qualified applicants.
+Nurses in employment services and surgical hospitals tended to make more on average than nurses in private practice or in-home services in 2012, according to the BLS.
+The BLS reported that job opportunities all across the nursing field were expected to be excellent from 2010-2020, increasing by 26% over the decade.

 Cardiology nurses diagnose and treat conditions that affect the pulmonary or cardiovascular systems.
 They may focus on preventative medicine and patient education or assist with diagnostics, such as electrocardiograms and other specialized tests.